SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 I was like,

-And I go, oh, hey, man, how you doing?
-He goes, hey.
-And he goes, hey, have you heard a little secret rumor about us?
+I see Charlie maybe a week later.
+And I walk by him at this hotel and I go, oh, hey, man, how are you doing?
+He goes, hey, and he goes, hey, have you heard a little secret rumor about us?

 And I go, I did.
-And he goes.
+And he goes,

-That could be fun.
+that could be fun.
 And I go, yeah, I guess we're going to hear about it.

 stopped it.
 And it's took the wind out of everything.